Nursing (PN)

 Skill Competency Exam

 Demonstration of skill competency is a prerequisite for students seeking alternate admission to Levels II and III.
 Skill competency evaluation times will be posted on the program Webpage.
 Students seeking alternate admission to Level II must demonstrate proficiency in taking a complete set of vital signs (BP, P, RR).
 Students seeking alternate admission to Level III, must demonstrate proficiency in taking a complete set of vital signs (BP, P, RR), administration of oral and parenteral medications, and catheterization.
-Skill check-off times are scheduled with the PN Program Coordinator and are posted on the PCCUA program webage.
+Skill check-off times are scheduled with the PN Program Coordinator and are posted on the PCCUA program webpage.
 The applicant must pass the skill-check-off within three (3) months of re-enrollment.
 A maximum of three (3) opportunities are offered to demonstrate competency.
 Any missed skill competency evaluation will be counted as a fail.
 Applicants who fail to demonstrate skill competency will not be eligible for enrollment.

 Drug Dosage Calculation Competency Exam